material-components/material-components-web/docs/migrating-from-mdl.md

 While auto-initialization works very well for simpler use-cases, manual management of components’ lifecycles is a better option for complex applications that create and destroy parts of their user interface in runtime.

-MDC-Web modules include both ES2015 sources and bundled, transpiled ES5, so you can choose the best option depending on your build pipeline.
+MDC Web modules include both ES2015 sources and bundled, transpiled ES5, so you can choose the best option depending on your build pipeline.

 #### Importing a component from ES2015 sources